Interstellar-Network/Interstellar-Book/src/M2_demo_tutorial.md

 ### 4.2.1 Paste the cid of the first garbled circuit generated in `ipfsCid` field

 His value is `QmcXBLtfPxWVPgfQm6tnzcBg7KvzN7b9nNpVB4JPtHQEww` in our example.
-It match the garble circuit i.e. `pgarbled.pb.bin` file that embed the one time code
+It matches the garble circuit i.e. `pgarbled.pb.bin` file that embed the one time code

 ### 4.2.2 Enter the code you read in the previous step in `inputDigits` field